oktadev/okta-blog/_source/_posts/2023-01-24-jakartaee-auth0.md

 ```

-This servlet by itself is not at all secure and would be public without the `JwtFilter` class, which is shown below.
+**By itself, this servlet is not secured.** It would be public without the `JwtFilter` class, which is shown below.
 The filter intercepts any requests matching the `/api/*` URL pattern and denies them if they do not have a valid JWT.
+Notice that this is a totally different authentication and authorization method from the client login OIDC example above.

 `src/main/java/com/demo/JwtFilter.java`